eye-division/rosa-prod-site/_projects/greenham-war-and-peace.md

 **VOLUNTEER SINGERS**

-We are o ering the opportunity to join a mass choir as part of the event.
+We are offering the opportunity to join a mass choir as part of the event.
 Rehearsals will be led by Newbury Choral Society and Incantata and all singers are welcome to join in.&nbsp;

 &nbsp;